About ASCAP Repertory Search

-What is ACE?
+What is ASCAP Repertory Search?

-ASCAP Clearance Express (“ACE”) is a searchable database that contains (i) information relating to musical works in the ASCAP Repertory (as that term is defined in the Compendium of ASCAP Rules and Regulations, and Policies Supplemental to the Articles of Association) that have appeared in ASCAP’s domestic performance surveys, including foreign works licensed by ASCAP for public performance in the United States, as well as most works registered with ASCAP since January 1, 1991, whether surveyed or unsurveyed; (ii) information relating to musical works that were formerly in the ASCAP Repertory, but remain licensed by ASCAP for Licenses-in-Effect (as that term is also defined in the Compendium); and (iii) information that may be used to determine whether a particular composer, writer or music publisher is a member of ASCAP or a member of an affiliated foreign society.
-In addition, the ACE database includes copyrighted arrangements of works in the public domain.
-The ACE database is updated weekly.
+As in the past, using the ACE search function enables the user to find information (i) on works in the ASCAP Repertory that have appeared in ASCAP’s domestic performance surveys, including foreign works licensed by ASCAP for public performance in the United States, and most works registered with ASCAP since January 1, 1991, whether surveyed or unsurveyed; (ii) relating to musical works that were formerly in the ASCAP Repertory, but remain licensed by ASCAP for Licenses-in-Effect (as that term is also defined in the Compendium of ASCAP Rules and Regulations, and Policies Supplemental to the Articles of Association); and (iii) that may be used to determine whether a particular composer, writer or music publisher is a member of ASCAP or a member of another PRO.

-The ACE database may contain information relating to musical works that are written by ASCAP writer members and/or writers who are either affiliated with other PROs (whether U.S. or foreign), or not affiliated with any PRO.
+ACE may contain information relating to musical works that are written by ASCAP writer members and/or writers who are either affiliated with other PROs (whether U.S. or foreign), or not affiliated with any PRO.

 If there is a dispute pending as to ownership or other rights with respect to a work, ACE advises the user to “Contact ASCAP For More Information.”
-To contact ASCAP for information about a listing on ACE, click here, or call us at (800) ASCAP-95 and ask for Repertory Department.
+To contact ASCAP for information about a listing on ACE, click here, or call us at (800) 95-ASCAP and ask for the Repertory Department.

-Members may resign from ASCAP and elect to remove their works from the ASCAP repertory, or remove their interests in works created in collaboration with other ASCAP members who have not resigned from ASCAP.
+Members may resign from ASCAP and elect to remove their works from the ASCAP Repertory, or remove their interests in works created in collaboration with other ASCAP members who have not resigned from ASCAP.
 ACE provides information as to such works.
 ASCAP’s rules and regulations provide that ASCAP will continue to license public performances of such removed works, or removed interests in such works, under Licenses-in-Effect (as that term is also defined in the Compendium of ASCAP Rules and Regulations, and Policies Supplemental to the Articles of Association).
 For such works, ACE shows the effective date with respect to such Licenses-in-Effect for resigned members with interests in those works.
 Similarly, with respect to collaborative works, ASCAP will continue to license public performances of such works for so long as ASCAP continues to have the right to license such works.
 However, the removed interests will not be included in the “Total Current ASCAP Share” percentage or the “ASCAP controls” writer or publisher percentage share information.